AadhavanMahendiran/iNeuron/README.md

 # iNeuron
-This is assignment given ineuron classes.
+This assignments are given inineuron classes.